xulman/TomancakLab/7_putLabels/README.md

-# Rendering of textual time scale and user annotation into images
+# Adding textual time scale and user annotation into images

 This folder contains one [Fiji](fiji.sc) script that can render time scale and user annotation into time-lapse 2D images.